Mary J. Blige: 1998–2016: Early works

-2017–present
+2017–present: Breakthrough with Mudbound and television roles

 In 2017, Blige starred in the period drama film Mudbound directed by Dee Rees.
 Playing Florence Jackson, the matriarch of her family, she received praise such as Variety's review: "Mary J. Blige, as the mother of the Jackson family, gives a transformative performance that will elevate the acting career of the R&B star."
 For her performance in Mudbound, Blige was nominated for the Golden Globe Award for Best Supporting Actress, the Critics' Choice Movie Award for Best Supporting Actress, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role, and the Academy Award for Best Supporting Actress.
 As she was also nominated for the Academy Award for Best Original Song (with Taura Stinson and Raphael Saadiq), she became the first person nominated for an Academy Award for acting and original song in the same year.
 Her nomination also made Dee Rees the first black woman to direct a film for which an actor was nominated for an Academy Award.

-Blige voiced Irene Adler in the 2018 animated film Sherlock Gnomes, and in 2020 voiced Queen Essence in the animated musical film Trolls World Tour.
+Blige voiced Irene in the 2018 animated film Sherlock Gnomes, and in 2020 voiced Queen Essence in the animated musical film Trolls World Tour.
 In 2018, it was announced that Blige was cast as Sherry Elliot in Scream: Resurrection, the third season of the slasher television series Scream.
 The season premiered on VH1 on July 8, 2019.
 In 2019, Blige starred in the role of Cha-Cha, a main antagonist in the Netflix superhero series The Umbrella Academy.

 In 2020, Blige played a leading role in the horror film Body Cam.
 She also starred in the independent drama film Pink Skies Ahead.
-Blige currently stars as Monet Stewart Tejada in Power Book II: Ghost, the first spin-off for the highly rated Starz cable drama Power which premiered in September 2020.
+Blige formerly starred as Monet Stewart Tejada in Power Book II: Ghost, the first spin-off for the highly rated Starz cable drama Power which premiered in September 2020.
 Blige played singer Dinah Washington in the biographical drama film Respect about life and career of Aretha Franklin.
 The film was released theatrically on August 13, 2021.

-In 2023.
-Blige was cast in the drama film Rob Peace, a film adaptation of The Short and Tragic Life of Robert Peace written and directed by Chiwetel Ejiofor.
+In 2023, Blige was cast in the drama film Rob Peace, a film adaptation of The Short and Tragic Life of Robert Peace, written and directed by Chiwetel Ejiofor.